Accessing the IP Camera

 Step 3 As most ISPs and players only allow RTSP streaming through port number 554, set the RTSP port to 554.
 For more information, see the “RTSP Streaming” section.

-Step 4 Launch the player, such as Real Player, on the 3GPP-compatible mobile devices.
+Step 4 Launch the player, such as QuickTime, on the 3GPP-compatible mobile devices.

-Step 5 Type the following URL command into the player.
-The address format is rtsp://public_ip_address_of_your camera:rtsp_port / RTSP streaming access name for stream 3.
+Step 5 Type the following URL commands into the player.
+The address format is rtsp://public_ip_address_of_your camera:rtsp_port / RTSP_streaming_access_name_for_stream_#_with_small_frame_size_and_frame_rate.